 - A bug screen on the vent outlet will deter insects from nesting in the line.
 Never paint over the bug screen.

-- If a vent line runs to a roof, assure that the line clears where snow can accumulate on the roof.
+- If a vent line runs to a roof, ensure that the line clears where snow can accumulate on the top.

-Another scenario where the VLP may be of assistance is in high snowfall areas, where snow routinely blocks the vent opening of regulators.
-Perhaps a VLP could provide the extra protection from intruding moisture and save the regulator from damage and corrosion.
-If you have experience using the Vent Line Protector in a snow application, we’d love to hear your insights with it.
+Another scenario where the VLP may be of assistance is in high snowfall areas, where snow routinely blocks regulators’ vent openings.
+Perhaps a VLP could provide extra protection from intruding moisture and save the regulator from damage and corrosion.
+If you have experience using the Vent Line Protector in a snow application, we’d love to hear your insights on it.

 Here is a video explaining venting guidelines to ensure your gas regulator works efficiently.